-These make for the perfect party snack.
+These are the perfect party snack.
 They're especially easy to make and travel well.
-If you like your cheese straws less
+If you like your cheese straws less spicy,

 Layering pudding in half-pint jars gives you room to garnish and screw on the lids so you can place them in your cooler for

-Perfect as a bowl-game party bite, you can also serve this Slow-Cooker Beef recipe in slider buns with your favorite sandwich
+Perfect as a bowl-game party bite, you can also serve this recipe in slider buns with your favorite sandwich toppings.